Maya & Miguel

-Maya & Miguel is an American animated children's television series produced by Scholastic Productions with animation by Starburst Animation Studios and by Yeson Entertainment.
+Maya & Miguel is an American animated children's television series produced by Scholastic Productions.
 It aired on PBS Kids Go! from October 11, 2004, to October 10, 2007, and had a total of five seasons and 65 episodes over three years.
 The show also ran on Univision's Saturday morning Planeta U block.

 The series focuses on the lives of pre-teen Hispanic twins named Maya and Miguel Santos and their friends, the program is aimed at promoting multiculturalism and education.
-Various times throughout the episode, parts of the dialogue are in Spanish, but only individual words or phrases are then explained in English.
+At various times throughout the episode, parts of the dialogue are in Spanish, but only individual words or phrases are then explained in English.

-As of 2021, the show is currently distributed by 9 Story Media Group.

-Synopsis
+Premise

-The show presents learning as fun, relevant and rewarding for all children, with a special emphasis on the Latino population.
+The show presents learning as fun, relevant and rewarding for all children, with a special emphasis on the Hispanic and Latino population.
 The show chronicles the adventures of two 10-year-old Latino siblings, Maya and Miguel Santos, as they figure out how to leave their stamp on the world around them, and features their relatives and diverse neighborhood friends.
 This show centers on Maya's well-intentioned meddling in her family and friends' lives, ultimately creating new quandaries to fix.
 Their mother is from Mexico, and their father is from Puerto Rico.
 The underlying message is the importance of doing good for the family and community, and the philosophy that shared happiness is greater than personal gain.
-The show presents a positive, culturally rich portrayal of Latino family, language and cultures.
+The show presents a positive, culturally rich portrayal of Latino families, languages and cultures.
 In some markets, each episode ends with Maya announcing, "Here's what some of our friends are up to," introducing live-action clips of children engaging and interacting in ways consistent with the show's themes.
 Maya concludes episodes by exhorting viewers to "visit your local library like 'Maya & Miguel'".